hx077/hx77.github.io/_posts/2024-08-15-Proving Grounds - Levram.md

 ## Conclusion

 - **Summary:** This walkthrough covered the steps from initial enumeration to privilege escalation in the Levram box from proving grounds.
 - **Reflection:** I think this was a very good box due to the complexity of the privilege escalation, overall I liked it!
+Rating: 4/10.